lindison/vagrant_ansible_lab/README.md

 This will build you:

-11 x Ubuntu servers
+8 x Ubuntu servers
-web1 / web2
-dev1 / dev2
-lb1 / lb2
-docker1 / docker2
+web01 / web02
-db1 / db2
+dev01 / dev02
+lb01
+docker01
+db01
 acs

-2 x CentOs7 servers
+2 x CentOS servers
-app1 / app2
+app01
+app02

 This will install Ansible
 Populate the Ansible host file